rossiangela/rossiangela/README.md

 - 🌍 *Linguistic High School Diploma*
   **Liceo Linguistico Niccolò Tommaseo**, 2021 | EQF 5
+  Thesis: _"Children of The Grave: The meaning of family in the English and German literature"_
 ---

 ## 🧠 Skills & Technologies